guillermosnipe/neocles/README.md

   - TESTS
   - To implement Angular Material and the prebuilt Table component.
 (Which includes paging and sorting)
   - Implementing Styles.
+  - Documenting the code
+  - Many more, I'm sure.